-Read and complete page 3, Begin With Your Dream.

-You have drawn a picture of you doing your dream occupation.
+Activity 1.1 Read and complete Begin With Your Dream on page 3 in the Career Compass.
+Activity 1.2 You have answered questions about you doing your dream occupation.
 Now, think about what a workday in your future will look like.
 Answer the questions below.
 1. What year is it?
 (Five years from now?
 Ten?
 Fifteen?)
 2. What time of day do you begin work?
 3. What kind of clothes do you wear to work?
 4. How do you get to work?
 Car?
 Bus?
 Subway?
 Carpool?
 Walk?
 5. Do you own a car?
 If yes, what kind?
 6. Describe what you like most about your job.
 7. Describe what you like most about your supervisor.
 8. Describe what you like most about your work environment.
 9. What time of day do you leave work?
 10. Are you married?
 Children?
 How many?
 Pets?
 What kind?
 11. In what kind of home do you live?
 Describe it.
 12. Where do you live?
 Describe your neighborhood/city/rural environment.
 13. What do you do when you're not working?
-13. What do you do when you're not working.
 14. What else makes this your dream occupation? your dream life?
 (Continue on the back, if necessary.)
-21 the first areas occupation, jour areas me. (commute on the each, it necessary,)

-Activity 2: Learn to Use ONET OnLine
+Activity 2: Learn to Use O\NET OnLine

-Activity 2.1 Read page 4.
+Activity 2.1 Read page 4 in the Career Compass.